Imagining a Gaian Reality After the Virus

 there are immense pressures working on us at all times to shape us as if with cookie cutters.
 There are three or four readily available opinions on most issues, and at best we are usually only imaginative enough to choose the least common of those three or four options.
 But the sign of a genuine thinker is the ability to develop a new option, never heard of before.
 When this happens, the thinker has broken away from the robotic array of available opinions and made some sort of contact with the real.
 And how do you know when someone may have done this?
 You recognize it by a certain freshness in the style, a directness and honesty of testimony, a streak of the unexpected or original in the thinker’s voice… Arguments are secondary in philosophy; failure to realize this is the central flaw of the hegemonic school known as analytic philosophy.
 (The continental tradition has signature weaknesses of its own, of course.)
 You can refute Plato’s “weak arguments” twenty times per day, but Plato remains fascinating nonetheless.
 Why?
 Because his voice is unique and it speaks from the depths of the real, not just from the tabletop of refuted propositional claims. (the rest of Harman’s thoughts on style are here).

 Another point of contention between Grant and I is the role of technology in the evolution of consciousness.
 While its true that technology needn’t necessarily disenchant (indeed, as I argued in my first response to Grant, it is itself a very powerful form of enchantment, whether mis-directed or not), I passionately reject the thesis that technology is in any way neutral.
 It’s precisely because I agree with Grant’s comparison of technology to psychedelics that I can’t accept their supposed neutrality.
 Like psychedelics, media technologies (which includes everything from the alphabet, to the printing press, radio, TV, PC, and smart phones) have radically called into question our understanding of human agency.
 Media theorists like McLuhan and Ong have shown that, for instance, the relationship between alphabetic print and literate consciousness cannot be understood in a linear way as though the print medium merely amplified the innate capacities of an already internally constituted rational individual.
 Media also amputate formerly endogenous capacities (Plato long ago realized the risks posed to memory and learning by writing).
-Media technologies are not neutral because our very sense of identity, and so also our values, have always already been shaped by the message of the medium.
+Media technologies are not neutral because our very sense of identity, and so also our values, have always already been shaped by the medium carrying the message.
 Technologies are actors in their own right with their own effects independent of what their human inventors or users intend.
 As I see it, consciousness is way too mixed up in a co-evolution with its media for us to pretend we can disentangle what is “me” and what is “media.”
 Someone with a more mystical leaning like Jean Gebser is going to privilege the agency of consciousness in its evolution, its ability to chose to use this or that technology in whatever way it sees fit, while a Marx or a Latour is going to try to reveal the way the evolution of consciousness through its magical, mythical, mental and post-modern/deficient phases has more to do with the widespread cultural shifts in material practices associated with humanity’s development through song and dance, hieroglyphic symbolism, alphabetic script, the printing press, and electronic screens.
 I wouldn’t want to dismiss Gebser’s more consciousness-centric position, but I think it is just as important to pay attention to the way seemingly external media technologies transform the very shape of our inner lives in powerful and often unacknowledged ways.

 In closing, I definitely agree with Grant that the translation table Latour constructs to bring the religious people of God, the scientific people of Nature, and the Earth-bound people of Gaia into diplomatic conversation may benefit from a more archetypal sensibility like that offered in Tarnas’ Cosmos and Psyche.
 As I understand it, Tarnas is creatively carrying forward an ancient tradition dating back to Plato that looks to the meaningful motions of the stars and planets above for a universally available source of cultural and political orientation here below.
 I believe any future people of Gaia would benefit greatly in their struggle to find meaning in chaotic times by practicing the psychoplanetary therapy Tarnas has helped to birth.